Matt-8A/Codepath-Android-Prework/README.md

 Codepath Prework Android is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.

-Time spent: Hour and a half spent in total
+Time spent: 2 hours spent in total

 ## Required Features